-Installation of power and train control cables in the cable troughs continued throughout the western section of the guideway to and beyond the Ashburn Station.
-Installation of guideway mounted equipment for train control and switch operations continued on the at-grade ballasted guideway on the west from the aerial guideway abutments to the Ashburn Station.
+Guideway - Emergency Trip Station panels continue to be adjusted along the alignment to provide sufficient clearance along the emergency walkway.
+Electricians continue testing and verifying jumpers and bonds on the west at-grade track.
+Guideway mounted equipment for train control and switch operation continued to be inspected and tested on the at-grade ballasted guideway on the west from the aerial guideway abutments to Ashburn Station.
 All traction power substation (TPSS) locations have been energized and continue to supply power to the contact rail per the approved systems design.
+Traction power connections were made to the contact rail and the testing of these connections is being done along the west at-grade guideway in the area where track and switches have been made ready for future dynamic testing.